8

 If it is becoming difficult for you to tell if you are a weekend alcoholic or not, there are a few questions you should ask yourself:

-When you’re drinking, do you find yourself doing embarrassing things that you normally wouldn’t do sober?
-Are you shocked when you wake up in the bushes or learn that you got home by drinking and driving?
+• When you’re drinking, do you find yourself doing embarrassing things that you normally wouldn’t do sober?
+Do you find yourself shocked when you wake up in the bushes or learn that you got home by drinking and driving?

-Do you feel like relaxing is impossible without one or two drinks, or that your substances are the only truly effective way to treat your stress?
+• Is relaxing impossible without one or two drinks, or that your substances are the only truly effective way to treat your stress?

 If you find yourself answering ‘yes’ to a significant portion of these questions, you might have an unhealthy relationship with alcohol.
 Consider taking a break from substances to gauge how serious your situation might be and think about seeking help.